nmevenkamp/nonLocalDenoising/README.md

 The results will be stored in a new folder inside the output directory (which is specified in the parameter file).
 The name of the new folder is a combination of the base name of the input file, the filter name and its parameters.

-Results are stored in the QuocMesh double binary image format (.q2bz) and can be converted to floating precision TIFF images using
+Results are stored in the QuocMesh double binary image format (.q2bz).
+This format can be converted to other float precision formats using

-    quocGCC/tools/image/converter/convertQuocToTIFF <pathToQ2bzFile>
+1) quocGCC/tools/image/converter/convertQuocToCIMG <pathTo.q2bzFile>      (CIMG)
+2) quocGCC/tools/image/converter/convertQuocToMAT <pathTo.q2bzFile>       (MATLAB)